 Heritage has little cash flow exposure due to rate changes for long-term debt obligations.
-The Operating Partnership had \$51.6 million of variable rate debt outstanding as of February 28, 2003 through its Bank Credit Facility described elsewhere in this report.
+The Operating Partnership had \$68.1 million of variable rate debt outstanding as of November 30, 2002 through its Bank Credit Facility described elsewhere in this report.
 The balance outstanding in the Bank Credit Facility generally fluctuates throughout the year.
-A theoretical change of 1% in the interest rate on the balance outstanding at February 28, 2003 would result in an approximate \$516 thousand change in annual net income.
+A theoretical change of 1% in the interest rate on the balance outstanding at November 30, 2002 would result in an approximate \$681 thousand change in annual net income.
 Heritage primarily enters debt obligations to support general corporate purposes including capital expenditures and working capital needs.
 The Operating Partnership's long-term debt instruments were typically issued at fixed interest rates.
 When these debt obligations mature, Heritage may refinance all or a portion of such debt at then-existing market interest rates which may be more or less than the interest rates on the maturing debt.

 Commodity price risk arises from the risk of price changes in the propane inventory that Heritage buys and sells.
 The market price of propane is often subject to volatile changes as a result of market conditions over which management will have no control.
 In the past, price changes have generally been passed along to Heritage's customers to maintain gross margins, mitigating the commodity price risk.
-In order to help ensure that adequate supply sources are available to Heritage during periods of high demand, Heritage will, from time to time, purchase significant volumes of propane during periods of low demand, which generally occur during the summer months, at the then current market price, for storage both at its customer service centers and in major storage facilities, and for future delivery.
+In order to help ensure that adequate supply sources are available to Heritage during periods of high demand, Heritage will, from time to time, purchase significant volumes of propane during periods of low demand, which generally occur during the summer months, at the then current market price, for storage both at its customer service centers and in major storage facilities and for future delivery.

 Heritage also attempts to minimize the effects of market price fluctuations for its propane supply by entering into certain financial contracts.
 In order to manage a portion of its propane price market risk, Heritage uses contracts for the forward purchase of propane, propane fixed-price supply agreements, and derivative commodity instruments such as price swap and option contracts.
 Swap instruments are a contractual agreement to exchange obligations of money between the buyer and seller of the instruments as propane volumes during the pricing period are purchased.
 Swaps are tied to a fixed price bid by the buyer and a floating price determination for the seller based on certain indices at the end of the relevant trading period.
-Call options give the Heritage the right, but not the obligation, to buy a specified number of gallons of propane at a specified price at any time until a specified expiration date.
-Heritage enters into these financial instruments to hedge pricing on the projected propane volumes to be purchased during each of the one-month periods during the projected heating season.
+Heritage has entered into these swap instruments in the past to hedge the projected propane volumes to be purchased during each of the one-month periods during the projected heating season.

-At February 28, 2003, Heritage had outstanding propane hedges (call options) for a total of 2.1 million gallons of propane.
-The fair value of the call options is based on the market price of propane.
-At February 28, 2003, the fair value of the options was \$572,000 and is recorded in accounts receivable.
+At November 30, 2002, Heritage had no outstanding propane hedges.
+Heritage continues to monitor propane prices and may enter into additional propane hedges in the future.
 Inherent in the portfolio from the liquids marketing activities are certain business risks, including market risk and credit risk.
 Market risk is the risk that the value of the portfolio will change, either favorably or unfavorably, in response to changing market conditions.
 Credit risk is the risk of loss from nonperformance by suppliers, customers, or financial counter parties to a contract.
-Heritage takes an active role in managing and controlling market and credit risk and has established control procedures, which are reviewed on an ongoing basis.
+Heritage takes an active role in managing and controlling market and credit risk and has established control procedures which are reviewed on an ongoing basis.
 Heritage monitors market risk through a variety of techniques, including routine reporting to senior management.
 Heritage attempts to minimize credit risk exposure through credit policies and periodic monitoring procedures.